Jyoti71/tindog/README.md

-# tindog
+# Tindog
-A landing page for connecting  Dogs nearby using HTML5, CSS3 and Bootstrap4
+A landing page for connecting nearby Dogs.

+## Tech Stack
+1. HTML
+2. CSS
+3. Bootstrap

+You can find the landing page [here](https://jyoti71.github.io/tindog/).